DBJDBJ/valstat_cpp/README.md

 # Valstat Return Protocol C++ Definition
 Every call has a response&trade;

-> Together a protocol and its implementation are assembling an behavior pattern.
+Valstat protocol and its C++ definition are assembling an behavior pattern.

 **The C++ Code aka Implementation**